aristocratious/docusaurus-mvp/docs/get-started/next-steps.md

 Based on the discovery consultation, we'll recommend one of several engagement approaches:

-- **Full Discovery Process**: Comprehensive 4-6 week assessment and strategy development
+- **Full Discovery Process**: 4-6 week assessment and strategy development
 - **Focused Assessment**: 2-3 week evaluation of specific area or opportunity
 - **Pilot Project**: 6-8 week proof-of-concept in targeted area
 - **Strategic Consultation**: Ongoing advisory relationship for planning and guidance